-Figure 110.
-The translate dialog
+Figure 113.
+The move dialog

 11.7.
-Mirror and Copy Dialog
+Mirror Dialog

-The Mirror dialog can be used to mirror an object about a plane or planes.
+The Mirror dialog can be used to mirror an object about a plane or planes or create a mirrored copy of an object.
 To mirror an object in this manner, perform the following:

 - 1. Right click the object(s) to mirror. - 2.
 From the right-click menu, select Mirror. - 3.
-This will show the Mirror dialog as in Figure 111.
+This will show the Mirror dialog as in Figure 114.